Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features (feature service)/README.md

 2. Create an `AGSFeatureLayer` derived from the `AGSServiceFeatureTable` instance.
 3. Create an `AGSFeature` with attributes and a location using the `AGSServiceFeatureTable`.
 4. Add the `AGSFeature` to the `AGSServiceFeatureTable`.
-5. Use `AGSServiceFeatureTable.applyEdits(completion:)` to to apply edits to the `AGSServiceFeatureTable` which will upload the new feature to the online service.
+5. Use `AGSServiceFeatureTable.applyEdits(completion:)` to apply edits to the `AGSServiceFeatureTable`, which will upload the new feature to the online service.

 ## Relevant API